EricSergeant/self-care-center/README.md

 ## Overview
 > How can I care for myself?
 One way is with affirmations and mantras!

-This solo project challenge was to build an app page that 'helps users remind themselves of their inherent value' by providing a random item from a list of mantras and affirmations.
+This solo project challenge required the author to build an app page that 'helps users remind themselves of their inherent value' by providing a random item from a list of mantras and affirmations.
+Page layout and design was to match the comp image provided with the project specifications.

 ## What does it do?
 The basic requirements of this app require it to do the following: